drengskapur/fastmcp-runner/docs/architecture.md

+---
+title: Architecture and Internals
+description: How FastMCP Runner works internally.
+Startup sequence, OCI image extraction, privilege separation, and component overview using crane and su-exec.
+---

 # Architecture

 This document explains how FastMCP Runner works internally.
 Understanding the architecture helps when debugging issues or evaluating whether it fits your use case.